Kyriosity/use-dev/README+/projects/U-Val/README.md

 ### Looks good ...

-... for the primitive course.
+... to stake out a repository for CV.

+It will be a better syntax but still not a solution: the contractor team of SmallForces knew that thrust must be reported in newton.
+They took the hardware reported value and honestly submitted it as _N_.

 THE LINK TO FULL FILE!

-Looks good?
-WARNING: IT"S NOT A SOLUTION (The contractor team that worked on SmallForces knew that the must export data in NEWTOWN !)

 You may notice that thrust isn't the only UNIT here (Marsian SECONDS!)